When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 According to the U.S. Department of Education, two out of three children in the 4th grade are not fluent readers (2).
 To put that in context, if a class has 35 kids, 23 of them will not have age-appropriate fluent reading skills.

-More worrying still, children who are not fluent readers by the time they reach the end of fourth grade are:
+More worrying still, there are some pretty worrisome statistics about children who are not fluent readers by the time they reach the end of fourth grade:

-• Four times more likely to leave school without graduating.
+• They are four times more likely to leave school without graduating.

-• Two to three times more likely to end up in jail or on welfare.
+• They are two to three times more likely to end up in jail or on welfare.

-However, it’s not difficult to help children reach goals of fluent reading.
-A study of reading habits looked at third-grade readers who were struggling at the beginning of the school year.
-The study found that:
+However, it’s not difficult to help children reach the goal of fluent reading.
+A study that looked at third-grade readers who were struggling at the beginning of the school year discovered the following:

 • Children in third grade who hit age-appropriate reading fluency benchmarks read for an average of 20 minutes a day.

 Reading fluency activities can help put your child on a solid path to success.
-It allows us to concentrate on the content of the text, rather than the individual words themselves.
-A child who is not a fluent reader will be:
+It allows us to concentrate on the content of the text rather than the individual words.
+A child who is not a fluent reader may be doing the following:

 • Concentrating on individual words.